knightpedro/scheduler/README.md

 ### Application
 Commands and queries are created using MediatR and validated with Fluent Validation.

-Interfaces for the repository pattern and EF Core DBContext are defined here to implemented in other layers.
+Interfaces for the repository pattern and EF Core DBContext are defined here to be implemented in other layers.

 ### Web App
 API controllers deliver data to the React client.